Report for the Roaring Fork Valley--Updated 9/10/19

 Neutral colored clothing, quiet wading, and stealthy presentations will help you catch

-fish wherever you are on the Crystal with late season flows getting low.
+fish wherever you are on the Crystal.